Arabian-vACC/library/docs/aerodrome/dubai/gmc.md

 Aircraft are also permitted to vacate right onto M and cross 30R at M10A or M5A.

-### 4.3.6 Dual runway 12R (Arrival Bias)
+### 4.3.6 Dual runway 12L/R (Arrival Bias)
 #### 4.3.6.1 Departure taxi procedures
-When departing from 12R, aircraft parked on aprons A, B, D, F and C shall be taxied via the shortest appropriate route to the standard departure holding points K3, K4 and K5 avoiding conflicts with other departing or arriving traffic.
+Use of full-length holding points (K1, K2, M4, M5B) shall require coordination with AIR and shall not be assigned unless requested for performance reasons.
+These aircraft shall be advised of possible delays due to runway dependency.

+Departing traffic shall not be issued taxi to holding points M4, M5B, M7B and M10B, as this interferes with the flow of arrival traffic on M.

+Code E and F shall cross behind others at holding point K1, K2, K3, K4 and K5 using Z.

+##### Apron A and D
+GMC 1 shall instruct traffic to taxi via Z and crossover at Z17 or Z15 as appropriate to taxi via K to holding points K5 or K4.

+If use of these crossovers is not possible, or practical due to the position of the aircraft after pushback, traffic shall be instructed to cross over at J2 link.

+For sequencing, traffic may also be instructed to taxi via Z to holding points K3 or K4.

+Aircraft shall be transferred to AIR once sequenced and no conflicts exist.

+##### Apron B
+GMC 1 shall instruct traffic to taxi via U then either Y or W depending on the direction of taxi.

+Prudent use of crossover taxiways is advised to facilitate continuous pushbacks onto U. These aircraft shall join either J1 or J2 depending on direction of taxi.

+Traffic via Y and J1 shall taxi via K to holding point K3 or K4 or via Z to holding point K4 or K5.

+Traffic via W and J2 shall taxi via K to holding point K5 or K4 or via Z to holding point K4 or K3.

+##### Apron C
+GMC 2 shall instruct traffic to taxi via Z and where possible, use a convenient crossover onto K and hold short of KF.
+If crossover is not possible, traffic shall hold on Z short of ZE.

+Traffic shall then be handed over to GMC 1 to taxi to the appropriate runway holding point.

+GMC 1 shall then hand over traffic to AIR South once sequenced and no conflicts exist.

+##### Apron E and Q
-Aircraft parked on apron E and Q shall be taxied via the standard route to holding point N2.
+Aircraft parked on apron E and Q shall be taxied by GMC 2 via the standard route to holding point N2.
 Before reaching N2, aircraft are transferred from GMC 2 to AIR North for runway crossing.

 After crossing, traffic is handed over to GMC 1.
 Aircraft then shall taxi via L3, then K to holding point K3, K4 or K5 as appropriate.

-Use of full-length holding points (K1, K2) shall require coordination with AIR and shall not be assigned unless requested for performance reasons.
-These aircraft shall be advised of possible delays due to runway dependency.

-Departing traffic shall not be issued taxi to holding points M4, M5B, M7B and M10B, as this interferes with the flow of arrival traffic on M.
+GMC 1 shall then hand over traffic to AIR South once sequenced and no conflicts exist.

+##### Apron F
+GMC 1 shall instruct aircraft to taxi via the shortest appropriate route to the standard departure holding points K3, K4 and K5 avoiding conflicts with other departing or arriving traffic.

+Prudent use of crossover taxiways is advised to facilitate continuous pushbacks onto Z.

 #### 4.3.6.2 Arrival taxi procedures
 Aircraft parking on the southern aprons shall vacate 12L onto M9 or M12A and be instructed by AIR to taxi via M to holding points M13B or M14B as appropriate.